2023 CANADA GAIRDNER AWARDS RECOGNIZE WORLD-RENOWNED SCIENTISTS FOR TRANSFORMATIVE CONTRIBUTIONS TO RESEARCH IMPACTING HUMAN HEALTH

-TORONTO, March 30, 2023 /PRNewswire/ - The Gairdner Foundation is pleased to announce the 2023 Canada Gairdner Award laureates, recognizing some of the world's most significant biomedical and global health research and discoveries.
+TORONTO, March 30, 2023 /CNW/ - The Gairdner Foundation is pleased to announce the 2023 Canada Gairdner Award laureates, recognizing some of the world's most significant biomedical and global health research and discoveries.

 "Congratulations to all the 2023 Canada Gairdner Award recipients!
 The ground-breaking work of this year's laureates has resulted in innovative, globally accessible tools to fight diseases and improve our well-being.
 The work of two Canadian researchers – Dr. Christopher Mushquash and Dr. Gelareh Zadeh especially stands out.
 Dr. Zadeh's research to better understand brain tumours and Dr. Mushquash's research on Indigenous-led mental health and substance use will be transformative in improving the quality of life of so many here in Canada and around the world."